PrestaShop/open-source/slack/channels.md

 ## Active Channels

 **#dev-core**
-- Description: For discussions about PrestaShop development: core, modules, API, ...
+- Description: For discussions about PrestaShop core development
+- Users: For core developers of the community
+- Owners: PrestaShop project maintainers
+- Status: Public

+**#dev-modules**
+- Description: The best place on earth to discuss about module development for PrestaShop
+- Users: For modules developers of the community
+- Owners: PrestaShop project maintainers
+- Status: Public

+**#dev-themes**
+- Description: The best place on earth to discuss about theme development for PrestaShop
-- Users: For developers of the community
+- Users: For themes developers of the community
 - Owners: PrestaShop project maintainers
 - Status: Public